Adline125/QA_system/README.md

-# a_simple_QA_system
+# QA_system
 ---
-The goal of this project is to build a simple question-and-answer system, which is the most classic method and the most effective method.
+This repository is for QA system related techs and aiming to construct an advanced QA system. step 1: build a simple question-and-answer system, which is the most classic method and the most effective method.